 The centre has a clear statement of purpose and function which accurately describes what the centre sets out to do for young people, and the manner in which care is provided.
-The centre provides short to medium term care, and can accommodate up to three young people male and female aged 12 to 18 years on admission.
-The proprietors/managers are responsible for keeping the statement up to date; the statement was reviewed prior to this inspection.
-The proprietors and management must amend the age criteria on admission to 13 to 17 years old (in compliance with the National Policy on the admission of young people 12 years old and under).
+The centre provides short to medium term care, and can accommodate up to three young people male and female aged 13 to 17 years on admission.
+The proprietors/managers are responsible for keeping the statement up to date; the statement was last reviewed in 2015.

 The inspectors found that the staff members were familiar with the statement of purpose and function, and the key policies and procedures.
-There was a user booklet providing relevant information on the centre.
-There were three young people in residence at the time of the inspection; a 17 year-old boy, a 15 year-old female and a 15 year-old male.
+There was a user friendly booklet providing relevant information on the centre for young people and their families.
+There were two young males in residence at the time of the inspection; ages 16 and 17 years old.
 Admissions to the centre were in line with the statement of purpose and function.